 Everblue stands ready to work with state energy offices and non-profits to help structure and implement the Contractor Training Program and Home Energy Rebates.
 Contractors who perform home energy efficiency and electrification upgrades as part of these programs will need to be familiar with Building Performance Institute (BPI) standards and procedures.
 Everblue has been a BPI Test Center for over 10 years and offers comprehensive BPI certification courses to help home energy professionals learn all the building science principles they need to succeed in their role and to get BPI certified.

 When funding through the American Recovery and Reinvestment Act (ARRA) became available between 2009-2011, Everblue worked directly with community colleges, utilities, and unions to help train their students and employees to be building science professionals.
-In fact, during the ARRA funding period, we hosted multiple in-person contractor training events across the country simultaneously.
+In fact, during the ARRA funding period, we hosted multiple in-person contractor training events simultaneously at our weatherization training center locations nationwide.

-Not only does Everblue have a demonstrated history of helping implement federal funding for contractor training and certification, but we also set ourselves apart by having a robust learning management system with the capacity to accommodate thousands of online learners at the same time.
+Everblue also sets itself apart by having a robust learning management system with the capacity to accommodate thousands of online learners at the same time.
 In addition to the online course offerings, Everblue also has in-person options and allows people the flexibility to learn through whichever format – online, in-person, or hybrid – best suits their needs.

 A Long History of Working with the Public Sector